Red Light Therapy MN

 Blue Light and Its Health Impact

-With our modern society many people get too much blue light from electronic screens, but in nature you would be getting a natural dose of blue light from the morning sunrise.
-Blue light serves to “wake you up” as it sets your circadian rhythm, because this frequency produces natural melatonin.
+In our modern society, many people get too much blue light from electronic screens, but in nature, you would be getting a natural dose of blue light from the sunrise.
+Blue light serves to “wake you up” as it sets your circadian rhythm because this frequency produces natural melatonin.
 Blue light works to produce melatonin but it doesn’t work to release it, the release of melatonin is triggered by the more red light frequencies we would naturally get in the evening.
-Over exposure to unnatural blue light is the reason many people have trouble sleeping, in modern times.
-When you stare at blue light screens from electronics right up until bed time, the brain chemistry works to keep you awake.
+Overexposure to unnatural blue light is the reason many people have trouble sleeping, in modern times.
+When you stare at blue light screens from electronics right up until bedtime, the brain chemistry works to keep you awake.

 Safe bulbs in descending order; Incandescent – are the safest and are often warmer in color(more red).
 LEDs can have a flicker effect which can cause seizures in people with epilepsy and can lead to other neurological effects, over time, in otherwise normal individuals.

 If you must buy LED’s buy the warmer colored bulbs.
 CFLs are TOXIC and they may save you some money on your energy bill, but they are far from being environmentally sustainable with the mercury they contain and the excessive blue light frequencies they emit.
 CFLs can lead to migraine headaches and other conditions in many people.